TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

         Hash maps could accommodate various data types for keys like numbers, strings, objects.
 But for this project, only handle keys of type strings.
       </div>

   1. `set(key, value)` takes two arguments, the first is a key and the second is a value that is assigned to this key.
-If a key already exists, then the old value is overwritten.
+If a key already exists, then the old value is overwritten or we can say that we *update* the key's value (e.g. `Carlos` is our key but it is called twice: once with value `I am the old value.`, and once with value `I am the new value.`.
+From the above state logic, `Carlos` should contain only the latter value).

+  In the meantime, a collision is when *TWO DIFFERENT* keys sit inside the same bucket, because they generate the same hash code (e.g. `Carlos` and `Carla` are both hashed to `3`, so `3` becomes a location for `Carlos` AND `Carla`.
+However, we know that it is the collision.
+It means we should find a way how to resolve it — how to *deal with collisions*, which was mentioned in the previous lesson).

      - Remember to grow your buckets size when it needs to, by calculating if your bucket has reached the `load factor`.